 Faculty Member Since 2008

-Dr. Na’Taki Osborne Jelks is an Assistant Professor in the Environmental and Health Sciences Program at Spelman College in Atlanta, GA.
+Dr. Na’Taki Osborne Jelks is an assistant professor in the Environmental and Health Sciences Department at Spelman College in Atlanta, GA.
 Dr. Jelks investigates urban environmental health disparities; the role that place, race, and social factors play in influencing health; cumulative environmental risks and health; the impact of climate change on vulnerable populations, and the connection between urban watersheds, pollution, the built environment, and health.
 She also develops, implements, and evaluates community-based initiatives that set conditions to enable low-income and communities of color to empower themselves to reduce exposure to environmental health hazards and improve health and quality of life.

 Jelks is particularly interested in approaches that engage environmentally overburdened communities in monitoring local environmental conditions, generating actionable data for community change, and developing effective community-based interventions that revitalize toxic, degraded spaces into healthy places.
 She is currently co-leading UrbanHeatATL, a research initiative in which Atlanta-based students and community members are mapping urban heat islands in Atlanta with community science.
 Her research and public health practice are supported by private and public agencies and foundations such as the U.S. Environmental Protection Agency, the National Institute of Environmental Health Sciences, and The Rockefeller, Robert Wood Johnson and National Science Foundations.